Colours & Finishes

 More Information about Natural Wood Colour Stains

 The density and amount of grain each section of wood contains affects the extend the stain can penetrate the wood.
-Because the grain is for every changing allong the length of a piece of wood it results in a wonderful variation of shades.
+The grain is for every changing along the length of a piece of wood, this results in a wonderful variation of, not only the grain pattern, but shades of colour.
 If you look at the lighter wood colour samples above you can clearly see the natural variations.
-In fact staining wood enhances its natural beauty by highlighting the grain.
+In fact staining wood enhances its natural beauty because it highlights the grain.

 The lighter the colour choice the greater these variations can be but for the darker stains such as coffee or mid brown the variations are minimal.